The role of the publisher in PreK-12 learning is dynamic, innovative and integral to the education of America’s next generation of citizens.

 Master Class: The Realities of ROI in a World of Edtech and Social Media

-Hear from industry leaders on how to make smart decisions and investments in product development and marketing that will allow you to meet your customers’ needs without compromising your company’s future.
+Hear from industry leaders on how to make smart decisions and investments in copyright, product development, and marketing that will allow you to meet your customers’ needs without compromising your company’s future.

 AAP General Annual Meeting 2014